MarlonBair/MarlonBair/README.md

 ## Hi I'm Marlon 👋

-I'm Marlon, an aspiring Software Engineer and Class of 2025 CS student @ The University of San Francisco.
+I'm an aspiring Software Engineer and Class of 2025 CS student @ The University of San Francisco.

 #### Experience: